meteinam/meteinam/README.md

 ## EXPERIENCE
 - Press team member at Bilecik Seyh Edebali University (part-time)
-- Freelancer for developing, graphic design and video editing
+- Freelancer for developing, graphic design, and video editing
 - UI Developer at ROBEFF Teknoloji(Turkey)
 - Intern at MİA Teknoloji (Turkey)